 Taste of Cotna Hampers are available to pre-order at £15 each (serves 2-4) and include:

 Breakfast Hamper: sourdough bread, organic eggs, home-made jam, milk / butter (vegan options), apple juice & watercress

-Late Arrival Hamper: sourdough bread, salad, selection of local cheeses / dips. (local beer / wine on request)
+Late Arrival Hamper: sourdough bread, salad, selection of local cheese / dips (with local beer, cider or wine on request)

-Indian Hamper: All you need to cook an authentic curry, including spices & simple recipe!
+Indian Hamper: all you need to cook an authentic curry, including organic veg, spices & a simple recipe!

 We follow Charles Dowding’s ‘no-dig’ approach, which has revolutionised our gardening.
 This is now bearing fruit; our poly tunnels and vegetable garden are fully productive and healthy, providing sufficient food for everyone who lives and stays here, and our salads have a high reputation locally.

 “Soil is the soul of our society.
 It is where life began – it is where life begins.
 We treat it like dirt at our peril.”
 (Sams, Ecologist 2015 No. 288)